yamchips/next-app/Learning-notes.md

 Create a subfolder api/users and a route.tsx.
 Use static data for now.

 If the parameter request: NextRequest is deleted, Next.js caches the result of this response.
 So, even it's not used, we should keep it.

+### Get a single object

+Create a subfolder api/users/[id] and a route.tsx.
+Use static data for now.